 The service will run on a trial basis for six months with trained staff working on a voluntary basis.

-An RTÉ News report by Michael Ronayne broadcast on 1 November 1986.
+An RTÉ News report broadcast on 1 November 1986.
 The reporter is Michael Ronayne.